Table of Contents

 The PostgreSQL quote_ident string function is used to make a given string with suitably double-quoted, so as it can be used as a valid identifier in an SQL statement string when required.

 CREATE OR REPLACE FUNCTION public.fn_test_dynamic_sql( newvalue text, colname text, keyvalue integer) RETURNS void LANGUAGE 'plpgsql' COST 100 VOLATILE AS $BODY$ BEGIN execute 'update student set ' + quote_ident(colname) + ' = ' + quote_literal(newvalue) + ' where id = ' + quote_literal(keyvalue); END; $BODY$;

 --select * from public.fn_test_dynamic_sql1('abc','name',1)

-Here we are generating UPDATE dynamic SQL where colname, newvalue and keyvalue is passed to PostgreSQL function from outside world say somewhere from backend ex.
+Here we are generating UPDATE dynamic SQL where colname, newvalue, and keyvalue is passed to PostgreSQL function from outside world say somewhere from backend ex.
 C#, python.
 Then it creates queries at runtime.
-You can similarly generate select, insert, delete query using quote_ident and quote_literal.
+You can similarly generate select, insert, delete queries using quote_ident and quote_literal.